 - Click OK/Apply and then delete the “GWX” folder

 Your computer is now free from that annoying popup, but make sure to hide the update in the Windows Update window if it ever comes back asking to be installed.
-This is a good time to remind everyone that they should set their Windows Update settings… Continue reading
+This is a good time to remind everyone that they should set their Windows Update settings to Manual Installation so that you don’t get stuck with these botched updates automatically.… Continue reading